Shopping Cart

 Enjambment in poetry creates a rhythm or pace for a poem that is different from end-stopping.

-• Did you notice the enjambment in the first stanza?
+• Did you notice the enjambments in these to stanzas?

 • When you read did you feel yourself increasing in speed?